AL-Skaro/detection_voiture/README.md

 # detection_voiture
-Detecting cars and telling if the road is busy, normal or empty.
+Detecting cars by using machine learning